pmutua/greenz/_posts/2018-07-06-How to create your first Django library.md

 layout: post
 title: How to create your first Django library.
 description: >

+tags: [tutorial]
+author: author1
+canonical_url: http://hyde.getpoole.com/2012/02/06/whats-jekyll/
+---

 This is a guide how to create first third-party django library or application, attempting to be kindly.
 Django documentation tell you way to create django’s projects and applications.
 But there isn’t (perhaps) way to distribute applications like django-cms, django-blog-zinnia.
 So, I’ll show you it.
-tags: [tutorial]
-author: author1
-canonical_url: http://hyde.getpoole.com/2012/02/06/whats-jekyll/
----

-# Contents

 ### How to create your first Django library
 - 1. Create your application